KannonZenetism/zenetism-field-physics/the-zenetist-canon/glossary/a-prefix-aionic-privative.md

 ### Morphological Note

-When attached to a term beginning with "a-," the prefix fuses without hyphenation, producing an intentional double-a (Aa-).
+When attached to a term beginning with "a-," the prefix attaches without hyphenation, producing an intentional double-a (Aa-).
 This is not a typographical error but a signal of the Aionic privative's presence.

 ### Examples